 24 Christmas Picture Books

 - Red and Lulu by Matt Tavares.
-This might be my favorite new Christmas picture book this year.
+This might be my favorite new Christmas picture book.
 It’s about a pair of cardinals who live together in a giant tree in a family’s yard.
 And when that tree is chosen to be the tree for the Rockefeller Center, the birds are separated.
 The illustrations on this one especially are just to die for.

 - Santa Rex by Molly Idle.
 My girls have long been obsessed with Tea Rex, so it’s no surprise they were thrilled by a Christmas installment.